 Research Your Target Market

 Before creating a TikTok account, you need to find out if your target market is using it.
-As of September 2021, teens account for a quarter of US TikTok users, while those aged 20 to 29 are at 22.4%.
-If your market focuses on millennials and Gen Z-ers, TikTok is the perfect channel for you to spend time on.
+As of 2022, 7 out of 10 teens in the US were using TikTok, while more than half (56%) of those aged 20 to 29 are TikTok users.
+If your market focuses on millennials and Gen Zers, TikTok is the perfect channel for you.

 If that’s not your target market, however, don’t cross TikTok off your list just yet.
 A significant number of US TikTok users are between ages 30 to 49.
 TikTok is a channel where you can promote brand awareness and connect with a potentially huge audience.

 TikTok doesn’t provide a list of allowed sellable products, but it lists prohibited items.
 A quick look at trending videos can give you an idea of what types of products are an excellent fit for the platform.
 You can look at TikTok’s successful business case studies and explore the #TikTokMadeMeBuyIt hashtag for ideas.